The tribulations of Bosco are probably as illustrative as anything about the fantastic life of Frank Bell.

 Bosco was as mean and flatulent as he was ugly.

 One day, Frank had flown off to Cincinnati, I believe, to visit family and eat unspeakable midwestern delicacies he dearly loved, and which most likely hastened his departure.
-A Sentinel sports editor, Dan, had somehow been appointed to stop by frequently and care for Bosco.
+A Sentinel sports editor, Dan, had unluckily been appointed to stop by frequently and care for Bosco.
 Frank was certain a kennel, or even a night in a strange place, would kill the beast.
-We tried to impress upon Frank what good fortune that would be for everyone, and Frank was genuinely insulted.
+We tried to impress upon Frank what good fortune that would be for everyone, and he was genuinely insulted.

 Dan’s job was to stop by and feed Bosco and take him out to do whatever a dog that old could muster without killing him.
 He stops by, sees a can of pet food on the stove, dishes it into Bosco’s bowl and watches what barely resembles a dog painfully make its way to the dish.
 Within seconds, Bosco is born again, hungrily snarfing his bowl and licking it with unseemly gusto.
 It was only then Dan realized the pet food can was filled with Frank’s bacon-grease booty he leaves on the stove.
 Lord knows what Frank did with that stuff.
 Seconds later, the bacon grease bomb erupts.
 Dan barely got Bosco out the door before he began violently expelling bacon grease from every doggy orifice.